Cabbage roll chili is one of our family’s favourite comfort food.

 - Gather all of your ingredients before you begin.
 This is important because the recipe comes together very quickly.

-- Turn on the Instant Pot’s Sauté setting.
+- Turn on the electric pressure cooker’s Sauté setting.
 Allow it to heat up.

 - When using ground pork or beef: simply add it to the pot and start browning it.
 Once browned, add the onions and cook for about 3 minutes.